Cyb3rTyr/Cyb3rOwl/README.md

 ## Contact

-For inquiries or feedback, please contact me on <a href="https://www.linkedin.com/in/rodrigo-marques-sa-9589772bb/" target="_blank">LinkedIn</a>.
+For inquiries or feedback, please contact me on [LinkedIn](https://www.linkedin.com/in/rodrigo-marques-sa-9589772bb/).